Project

 johan

 RE: High input current for GPIO input pin.
-No difference in floating, pull up or pull down mode - Added by Parth Maheshwari (พาร์ท) 11 months ago
+No difference in floating, pull up or pull down mode - Added by Parth Maheshwari (พาร์ท) over 1 year ago

 Hi Johan,